Phineas Nigellus Black (1847-1925)

 - Cygnus (1889-1943) husband of Violetta Bulstrode (BFT)

-Great-great-grandfather of Sirius Black, who has been known to refer to him as the least-popular Headmaster Hogwarts has ever had (OP6).
-According to the Black Family Tree that Jo drew, Phineas is also an ancestor of Narcissa (Black) Malfoy, Molly (Prewett) Weasley and Arthur Weasley (BFT and my notes).
+Great-great-grandfather of Sirius Black.
+According to the Black Family Tree that Jo drew, Phineas is also an ancestor of Narcissa (Black) Malfoy, Molly (Prewett) Weasley and Arthur Weasley (BFT).

 Phineas' surname was confirmed as 'Black' in HBP13.
 One possible explanation for the Latinization of his surname ('Black' = 'Nigellus') is that during the 16th and 17th centuries it was common for educated persons to Latinize their names.
 Perhaps some day we will know the names of Phineas's ancestors.
 Were they 'Nigellus" or 'Black?'